ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {: #ex-dgram title="Example: Format of UDP Payload with Timestamp"}

 The extension would also define a new HTTP header (UDP-Timestamps) that includes a context ID value.
-Endpoints that understand this new HTTP header would be able to consequently handle and parse datagrams on the context ID, while all other endpoints would ignore the datagrams.
+Servers that understand this new HTTP header would be able to consequently handle and parse datagrams on the context ID, while all other servers would silently drop the datagrams.
+Clients also indicate their support for receiving on this Context ID by registering it.

 ~~~
 HEADERS